grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 ## Opening a new page

-You can open a new page by using the imported [browser](/javascript-api/k6-experimental/browser/#browser-module-api) object's [browser.newPage()](/javascript-api/k6-experimental/browser/newpage) method.
-You can still use the [Page](/javascript-api/k6-experimental/browser/page/) object as before.
+Users can open a new page by using the imported [browser](/javascript-api/k6-experimental/browser/#browser-module-api) object's [browser.newPage()](/javascript-api/k6-experimental/browser/newpage) method.
+Users can still use the [Page](/javascript-api/k6-experimental/browser/page/) object as before.

 <CodeGroup labels={["After"]} lineNumbers={[true]}>